 The International Studying Leadership Conference (ISLC)

 Authors of papers presenting their research at the conference are also strongly encouraged to submit their work for peer review in Leadership.
-As editors of the Leadership journal, David and Keith are particularly keen to strengthen the links between the conference and published articles in Leadership.
+The Leadership editorial team is particularly keen to strengthen the links between the conference and published articles in Leadership.
 At the conference, SAGE give an award of the best paper presented at the conference and, after peer review, this is then published in a future issue of the journal.

 Twelve good reasons to publish in Leadership:

-- Leadership encourages non-traditional submissions that are published in its 'Leading Questions' section.
-This may be: a think piece, review article, a debate, conversation or extended interview.
+6. Leadership encourages non-traditional submissions.
+These may be: a think piece, review article, a debate, conversation or extended interview.

-- Each manuscript receives 'double-blind' reviewing by at least two referees.
+7. Peer reviewed manuscripts will receive 'double-blind' reviewing by at least two referees.
 Leadership has an International Editorial Review Board of experts within the field as well as an extended group of skilled and committed referees.
-Decisions on manuscripts are usually made within three months of submission.
+Decisions on manuscripts are usually made within two months of submission.

-- Leadership was accepted into Thomson Reuters (formerly ISI) Journal Citation Reports® and the Social Sciences Citation Index.
+9. Leadership has an Impact Factor and is ranked in the Management Journal Citation Reports® and the Social Sciences Citation Index.

-- Publication on SAGE Journals Online (SJO), our award winning electronic delivery platform hosted by HighWire Press - your article will benefit from the very latest in online search and discoverability technology.
+11. SAGE Journals platform ensures that Leadership content benefits from the very latest in online search and discoverability technology.

 Leadership is an international peer-reviewed journal that publishes the highest quality original research on leadership.